lateapexearlyspeed/Lateapexearlyspeed.JsonSchema.Doc/README.md

 - This implementation focuses on json schema validation, currently not support Annotation
 - Due to lack Annotation support, it also not support following keywords: unevaluatedProperties, unevaluatedItems
-- Not support format feature and content-encoded string currently
+- Not support content-encoded string currently

 ## Issue report